 So this is the route we took from Lisbon to the Algarve:

-Our final destination was an Airbnb in Lagos, but you can change it to suit your needs.
+Our final destination was Lagos, but you can change the location of your final destination in the Algarve to suit your needs.

 You should be able to go directly to our Google maps route via this link.